allenoleary/allenoleary.github.io/digital.md

 <p>I've worked online for money since 1997 in many roles from site-builder to information architect, project manager, UX consultant and plenty more.
 I have worked freelance, in agencies and in the not for profit sector.
 At the moment I work as a Product Owner on very large website projects for Macmillan Cancer Support.</p>

-<p>I discovered the internet as part of my post-grad writing course so a lot of my creative output in the late 90s was in hypertext format and I even won a couple of small prizes for this work.</p>
+<p>I discovered the internet as part of my post-grad writing course so a lot of my creative output in the late 90s was in hypertext format and I won a few prizes for this work.</p>

 <!--
 <h2>Synaesthesia - 2001</h2>